 Paul said: "Well then, am I suggesting that the law of God is sinful?
 Of course not!
 In fact, it was the law that showed me my sin.
 I would never have known that coveting is wrong if the law had not said, "You must not covet."
 (NLT, Rom 7:7).

-Christians keep the Commandments of God as a demonstration of their love and reverence for Christ.
+Christians honor the Commandments of God as a demonstration of their love and reverence for Christ.

 In the New Testament, Jesus paid it all.
 No longer are those in Christ who break one of the Ten Commandments stoned to death; nor do they face the last judgment at the "Great White Throne," (where those who are not in Christ will be forever cast away and separated from God).